karanrshah96/Big-Mart-Sales/README.md

 ## Feauture Engineering and EDA

+Let us  look at each of the features and observe its realationship with the label.
+We will also try to convert it to a form that can better predict the label.

+List of features and operations:

+1. Item weight
+   - Impute NaNs by pivoing
+   - Convert continuous weights to discrete buckets of weights
+2. Outlet Size
+    - Impute NaNs by pivoting with Store Size
+3. Item Visibility
+   - Impute 0 values with average visibility of product type as zero visibility of a product is non-intuitive
+4. Item Type
+   - Group categories into a broader Item_Category feature that can better predict sales
+5. Fat Content
+   - Clean up naming errors while data collection
+   - Create an extra category for Non-Edible Items
+6. Establishment year
+   - Convert feature to years since establishment.
+The lower value can help model converge better.

 ## Models

 The table below summarizes the performance of various models used to predict Sales.